 UAE Happiness Evidence Building

-To all of this, you might ask, what exactly are the policies that the UAE has promulgated to improve people’s happiness?
+To all of this you might ask, what exactly are the policies that the UAE has promulgated to improve people’s happiness?

 Smart +Happy = Dubai

 Smart Dubai was launched in 2016.
-The mandate of the program is to make Dubai the happiest city on earth.
-The program is led by HE Dr. Aisha bin Bishr.20 With the creation of Smart Dubai, things quickly changed.
+The mandate of the program is to make Dubai the happiest city on Earth.
+The program is led by H.E.
+Dr. Aisha bin Bishr.20 With the creation of Smart Dubai things quickly changed.

 What We Can and Can’t Learn from the UAE

-The second lesson has to do with common cultural values.
+The second lesson is concrened with common cultural values.
 Elementally, happiness is a shared human goal.
-In the words of Aristotle, “Happiness is the meaning and the purpose of life, the whole aim and end of human existence.”
+In the words of Aristotle, “Happiness is the meaning and the purpose of life, the whole aim and end of human existence”.
 The desire to be happy transcends religious or political orientation.
 The adoption of happiness as the purpose of government is a cultural shift based on a value system that puts happiness and well-being above indiscriminant monetary gain and economic growth.
 Cultural shifts happen in every kind of nation, homogenous or diverse, small or large, environmentally harsh or fecund.
 The lesson to be learned is to emphasize the common value and goal of happiness.
-Differences can be resolved by focusing on representative data from a comprehensive happiness metric to tease out the basis for agreement over a division.
+Differences can be resolved by focusing on representative data from a comprehensive happiness metric to tease out the basis for agreement over division.
 This is an admittedly geeky lesson, but a concept that can easily be understood and implemented with open access for policy makers and the public to happiness metrics and data.

 A Recipe for Happiness in Your City, Town, State or Region